Skip to main content

 • Alignment, space, and positioning: Are elements arranged in an orderly, pleasing fashion?
 Are they distinct from each other so you can tell where one ends and another begins?
 Is there too much (or too little) space separating elements?

 • Colors: Do you have a pleasing palette, where colors go together appropriately?
 Are elements that need to stand out colored effectively?
-Are like elements colored consistently?
+Are similar elements colored consistently?

 • Fonts: Are sizes and types consistent, with the same levels of information presented using the same sizes and types?